 You have no items in your shopping cart.

-The leather jacket is a trusty companion throughout all seasons.
-It’s a second skin that transforms your outfit; they’re versatile with outfit pairings and are attached to many stories of the life that you’ve given it over the years (or however long you’ve had yours).
+A leather jacket is a trusty companion throughout all seasons.
+It’s a second skin that transforms your look; they’re versatile with outfit pairings and are attached to many stories of the life that you’ve given it over the years (or however long you’ve had yours).

-Now it’s winter, and winter brings us all definitions of weather.
-A jacket is needed of endurance, resilience and insulating properties.
+Now we're moving into colder weather, a jacket is needed of endurance, resilience and insulating properties.
 If there’s one time of year your outerwear really needs to be practical, it’s now.
 Thankfully, our leather is adaptable and resourceful.
-Bringing endless options to your winter wardrobe.
+Bringing endless options to your autumn and winter wardrobe.
 You didn’t spend all that money on a leather jacket for it to sit in the wardrobe for half of the year.
 No. Get it out of the wardrobe, make use of it and wear it with confidence.

-So, why should you invest in a leather jacket this winter?
+So, why should you invest in a leather jacket this season?